okx/KIPs/docs/final/KIP-3.md

 ## 2. Abstract­

 Uniswap has been used for swap tokens for a few years on Ethereum.
-This KIP defines native transactions to support uniswap feature on OKExChain, and also proposes the basic DeFi infrastructure and procedure to use on-chain market maker for different KIP2 token swap feature.
+This KIP defines native transactions to support uniswap feature on OEC, and also proposes the basic DeFi infrastructure and procedure to use on-chain market maker for different KIP2 token swap feature.

 ## 3. Status